Katastrophe831/ReactiveEntity/README.md

 # Goals

 The main goal of this project is to decouple your domain model from your backend using JSON data as your interface.
 JSON (anemic) data is king!
+There is built in typesafe checks but the main focus is to still be flexible when working with JSON data.
 Your backend could be MSSQL, Mongo or even a REST API service.
 As long as you have a JSON data model, you can wrap it a ReactiveEntity with domain business logic.
 Then build reactive front end applications along with field validations and convert your rich domain models back to <u>**validated**</u> JSON data to pass back to your persistent data store.
 No more need for front end reactive forms and backend DTOs.

 # Why use ReactiveEntity?